polymonster/pmbuild/readme.md

 Bring your own tools and build scripts and hook them into pmbuild and add custom python modules to call from pmbuild.

-# Running from binary
+## Running from binary

-You can install one of the prebuilt releases which is simply a single executable to drop anywhere you like.
+You can install one of the prebuilt [releases](https://github.com/polymonster/pmbuild/releases) which is simply a single executable to drop anywhere you like.

-# Running from source
+## Running from source

-You can run from source code as so:
+You can run from source code as so, which contains submodules used in some of my other projects

-## Dependencies
+### Dependencies

 - python3 is the only dependency required
 - optional: `pip install cryptography` if you want to use encrypted credentials.

-## Cloning
+### Cloning

 pmbuild requires some submodules so please clone recursively: